 One day, I received a box from David with a few of Terry’s things—poems, letters, cards, journal pages, and photos, including a 10-year-old laser-printed image of my daughter and me that now had a thumbtack hole at the top.

-At the same time, Elbert, a childhood friend of Terry’s, was busy scanning and emailing us creative work from Terry’s boyhood: hand-drawn comic books, a list of aspirations, and a neatly typed rewrite of The Lord of the Rings, featuring a Chinese hobbit named Elbo.
+At the same time, Elbert, who knew Terry in his youth, was busy scanning and emailing us Terry’s creative work: hand-drawn comic books, a list of aspirations, and a neatly typed rewrite of The Lord of the Rings, featuring a Chinese hobbit named Elbo.

-Greg, who knew Terry from Redondo Beach High School, sent around more of Terry’s poems.
-And David, who had directed Terry on stage over the last few years, shared stories and photos of Terry’s performances.
+Greg, who knew Terry at Redondo Beach High School, sent around more of Terry’s poems.
+And David, who had directed Terry on stage recently, shared stories and photos of Terry’s performances.

 Terry was the kind of friend to whom you could bare your soul with impunity, or at least I could mine, without feeling even a hint of judgment.
 Over the last year, sometimes when I needed to get out of the office, I’d drive out beyond the edge of Fairfield, the small Iowa town where I live now.
 I’d park near one of the cornfields and ring up Terry while gazing at the wavering stalks.
 Often I’d hear a whispered “Hold on” while he made his way out of the Jefferson County Library to the parking lot to talk.